 Abstract :

 This study aimed to determine the relationship between anthropometric indices of school girls and their regular nutritional dietary intake.
-Methods: This research adopted a cross sectional community based study to assess school girls of age 5-10yrs using well-structured questionnaires, weight scale, meter rule etc to obtain the required parameters for this study in Ogbia LGA.
-Results: The outcome from this study showed a decrease percentage of vegetables/vitamins dietary food intake resulting in low anthropometric indices among the female school children in the study population.
-The regular consumption of carbohydrates nutritional dietary intake was higher (36.54%) compared with low intake of proteins (3.08%) and combination of carb/pro (28.85%) among school girls age 5yrs and others as well in Ogbia LGA.The anthropometric indices of all the ages (5-10yrs) studied was low compared with WHO BMI standard for the specified ages.
-Furthermore the percentile weight for age was 43.07% <1st, 2.31% 3rd and 3.83% 15th percentile respectively compared with those that fall within the normal green zone 21.55%.
-However 14.62%, 13.85% and 0.77% were in the 85th, 97th and above 97th percentile.
+Methods: This research adopted a cross-sectional community-based study to assess school girls of age 5-10yrs using well-structured questionnaires, weight scale, meter rule etc. to obtain the required parameters for this study in Ogbia LGA.
+Results: The outcome from this study showed a decreased percentage of vegetables/vitamins in dietary food intake resulting in low anthropometric indices among the female school children in the study population.
+The regular consumption of carbohydrates nutritional dietary intake was higher (36.54%) compared with the low intake of proteins (3.08%) and combination of carb/pro (28.85%) among school girls age 5 years and others as well in Ogbia LGA.The anthropometric indices of all the ages (5-10yrs) studied was low compared with the WHO BMI standard for the specified ages.
+Furthermore, the percentile weight for age was 43.07% <1st, 2.31% 3rd and 3.83% 15th percentile respectively compared with those that fall within the normal green zone 21.55%.
+However, 14.62%, 13.85% and 0.77% were in the 85th, 97th and above 97th percentile.
 The prevalence of malnutrition observed in this study was 35.38% severe and 4.61% very severe with moderate being 6.92% and mild 3.08% compared with 50.01% normal among the children that are free from PEM.
-Conclusion: The percentage of school girls not regularly engaging in normal nutritional dietary intake ie absence of vegetables/vitamins are overwhelmingly high which account for their low BMI status and a neck to neck percentage PEM compared with children free from PEM in the study population.
-Hence we hereby encourage the government to take a pro-active measures through the ministry of health to set up enlightenment campaign strategies in these remote communities on the usefulness of regularly including vegetables/vitamins in their diets for normal physiological healthy growth among children as this will help to increase their longevity and improve their academic and psychological performance in life.
+Conclusion: The percentage of school girls not regularly engaging in normal nutritional dietary intake i.e., absence of vegetables/vitamins are overwhelmingly high which account for their low BMI status and a neck to neck percentage PEM compared with children free from PEM in the study population.
+Hence, we hereby encourage the government to take a pro-active measure through the ministry of health to set up enlightenment campaign strategies in these remote communities on the usefulness of regularly including vegetables/vitamins in their diets for normal physiological healthy growth among children as this will help to increase their longevity and improve their academic and psychological performance in life.

-Keywords: Age, BMI, Diet, Girls, Malnutrition, Undernutrtion
+Keywords: Age, BMI, Diet, Girls, Malnutrition, Undernutrition

 INTRODUCTION

-Stunted school-age children are likely to have been exposed to undernutrtion from early childhood and the degree of stunting tends to increase throughout school years.
+Stunted school-age children are likely to have been exposed to undernutrition from early childhood and the degree of stunting tends to increase throughout school years.
 Though, children can exhibit catch-up growth in an improved environment (Ndukwu et al., 2016).
-Well-nourished children perform better in school with increased productivity as they develop to adults and eventually contribute to the economic growth of a nation.
-For the initial millennium development goal to be achieved there should be an eradication of extreme poverty and hunger and thus intensify nutrition action needs (Tunje, 2018).
+Well-nourished children perform better in school with increased productivity as they develop into adults and eventually contribute to the economic growth of a nation.
+For the initial Millennium Development Goal to be achieved there should be eradication of extreme poverty and hunger and thus intensify nutrition action needs (Tunje, 2018).
 Few recent studies have examined the factors responsible for malnutrition in school-aged children in Nigeria and other African countries.
-This population of children has been largely neglected as research interests are mainly directed to preschoolers who are presumed to be more vulnerable (Ndukwu et al., 2016).
+This population of children has been largely neglected as research interests are mainly directed toward preschoolers who are presumed to be more vulnerable (Ndukwu et al., 2016).

-However, supplementation efforts to intervene in the pre-school years will help to reduce malnutrition associated with effects on child health that are not expected (Khalid et al., 2021).
+However, supplementation efforts to intervene in the preschool years will help to reduce malnutrition associated with effects on child health that are not expected (Khalid et al., 2021).
 Malnutrition has lifelong implications transferred to another generation.
 Previous studies conducted focused on under-nutrition in pregnant women and children <5 yrs of age, whereas school-age children are often omitted from health and nutrition surveys (Tebeje et al., 2022: Solomon et al., 2024).
-Deficiencies in nutrition affect growth and immunity with some clinical conditions such as anemia, hypothyroidism (Fadare et al., 2019; Siato et al., 2021).
+Deficiencies in nutrition affect growth and immunity with some clinical conditions such as anaemia, and hypothyroidism (Fadare et al., 2019; Siato et al., 2021).